kbardool/CarND-Traffic-Sign-Classifier-Project/Writeup_TrafficSignClassifier.md

 #### 1.1 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Numpy and pandas methods were used to calculate summary statistics of the traffic signs data set.
+The code for this is in `Traffic_Sign_Classifier.ipynb` section 3.1.

-* The size of training set is ?
-* The size of the validation set is ?
-* The size of test set is ?
-* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is ?

 ```python